-Please call (909) 537-5058 to schedule an appointment and print out the pages you would like checked for errors.
+Please call (909) 537-5058 or email gradstud@csusb.edu to schedule an appointment.
 Keep in mind that consultations do not constitute a full review of the manuscript and reviewers may not be able to catch all errors.
 You may make up to two appointments; additional appointments will be scheduled if time permits.
-Appointments will be limited to 20-minute sessions.
-There will be no appointments after the 6th week of the quarter.
+Appointments will be limited to 30- minute sessions.
+There will be no appointments after the consultation deadline.